muziejus/javascripting-english-major/9-dataset.md

 In this chapter, you will create a webpage that glosses these first 18 lines.
 That is, it prints them, and then it turns every word that might not be clear into a link the user can click on.
-And when the user does click on such a word, a gloss of that word appears in a box below the text.
+And when the user does click on such a word, the modern version of that word appears in a box below the text.

 <section id="building-a-page">
 ## Building a page for the Prologue